 Even some names toward the top of this list can probably be ruled out.
 For example, Pius XIII will likely remain vacant for now because of the cloud over Pius XII who many people argue was far more accommodating and coöperative toward Hitler than was strictly necessary (though there are very strong contrary views).
 On a more sanguine note it’s perhaps equally unlikely the next pope will style himself John XXIV for fear of usurping the memory of the still very popular John XXIII.
 Sixtus VI might be something of a tongue-twister for English speakers, though the Spanish would have an easier time saying “Sixto Sexto.”

-The College of Cardinals undoubtedly operates off a list identical to the one shown below, but there hasn’t always been smooth sailing.
-Felix II, who reigned during Pope Liberius’s banishment (355-358), was declared a pretender or “antipope” so lists usually skip from Felix I to Felix III.
+The College of Cardinals likely keeps close track of these names, at least for the sake of historical continuity.
+But there hasn’t always been smooth sailing among them.
+Since Felix II, who reigned during Pope Liberius’s banishment (355-358), was declared a pretender or “antipope,” lists usually skip from Felix I to Felix III.
 Consequently you’ll often see notations like Felix III (II) which might be interpreted as “Felix, numerically the third but rightfully the second.”
-Next, there were two popes named Stephen II elected in 752.
-The first died on the fourth day of his reign and is therefore usually ignored, but not by everyone; so like Felix above, except in reverse, you’ll see Stephen II (III), Stephen III (IV) and so on.

-But when Benedict’s girl ditched him he returned, deposed his godfather, and held the papacy once more until July 1046.
+But when Benedict’s girl ditched him he returned, deposed his godfather (who doesn’t appear to have gotten a refund), and held the papacy once more until July 1046.

 At that time Holy Roman Emperor Henry III called the Council of Sutri to sort out the mess and installed Clement II.

-When Clement conveniently died a year later from ingesting “lead sugar” (plumbous acetate)1 Benedict returned and reinstated himself yet again.
+When Clement conveniently died a year later from ingesting “lead sugar” (lead acetate)1, Benedict returned and reinstated himself yet again.

 John Paul III